erikrikarddaniel/milan_workshop_201905/practical/practical_instructions.md

 (Each set of bins took around 30 minutes on the VM.)

+Compare the output from CheckM for the two binning programs!

 # Refining the bins with MetaWRAP

 ```
 metawrap bin_refinement -o metawrap_refinment -m 30 --quick -A metabat2_bins/ -B maxbin2_bins/ 2>&1 | tee metawrap_refinment.out
 ```

-The above took around two hours on the VM.
+(The above took around two hours on the VM.)